 This version of the cTrader DiNapoli Stochastic has a smoother indicator and extra logic to match the curve of the lines to identify possible price reversal with linear curve fitting.
 We also included many useful features like email, sound alerts, high and low thresholds.
-The indicator can be used with a trading robot as it provides public properties for Buy and Sells signals.

 Read more about this type of indicator by Joe Dinapoli "